gnosis/GECO/Proposals/InstantDX.md

 1) For every sale through InstantDX, 10% of the pools earned interest is accumulated within the pools buffer.
 Those funds will be used to compensate potential losses of the overall pool.
 2) Similar to other lending protocols, in our early versions we will only include low risk collateral tokens combined with low LVRs.
 We intend to gradually introduce more token pairings as the volatility of these assets decreases over time.
 Only in an extreme edge case where these two safety mechanisms fail, the pool automatically conducts safety mechanism number three:
-3) haircutting the entire pools liquidity by the incurred losses.
+3) Haircutting the entire pools liquidity by the incurred losses.

 We are convinced that despite the aforementioned risk, liquidity providers will still be strongly incentivized to contribute funds to the InstantDX pool.
 They will be compensated for the minor risk they incur, by having significantly more interest accrue to them compared to that of other lending protocols, like Compound, which aim to be the risk-free rate of the market.
 This is possible because, even though interest paid by individual sellers participating in the DutchX-InstantDX will be very small, these isolated marginal payments are compensated for in the high sell volumes to be expected on the DutchX.
 In fact, the interest earned by liquidity providers will accumulate every 6 hours on average.